royaltm/node-zmq-raft/README.md

 })
 ```

-Provide your own listeners for events on the raft instance instead of the default ones or disable them:
+Provide your own listeners for events on the `ZmqRaft` instance instead of the default ones or disable them:
-The listeners are attached early just after `ZmqRaft` is initialized.
+The listeners are attached early just after `ZmqRaft` is being initialized.

 ```js
 raft.server.build({